Sing Hallelujah! (Dr. Alban song)

-"Sing Hallelujah!" is a song by Sweden-based musician and producer Dr. Alban, released in February 1993 as the third single from his second studio album, One Love (1992).
-Been described as an "discothèques anthem with dance and disco sonorities", the song, written by Alban with its producer, Denniz Pop, became a hit in many European countries.
+"Sing Hallelujah!" is a song by Sweden-based musician and producer Dr. Alban, released in February 1993, by Cheiron and BMG, as the third single from his second studio album, One Love (1992).
+The song, described as an "discothèques anthem with dance and disco sonorities", is written by Alban with its producer, Denniz Pop, and became a hit in many European countries.
 It was a top-five hit in Belgium, Denmark, Finland, Germany, Iceland and Switzerland.
 In the United Kingdom, it peaked at number 16 on the UK Singles Chart.
-Its music video received heavy rotation on MTV Europe.
-"Sing Hallelujah" was nominated in the categories for Best Swedish Dance Track 1993 and Best Swedish Dance Video 1993 at the Swedish Dance Music Awards 1994.
+The accompanying music video received heavy rotation on MTV Europe.
+"Sing Hallelujah" was nominated in the categories for Best Swedish Dance Track 1993 and Best Swedish Dance Video 1993 at the 1994 Swedish Dance Music Awards.
 In 2005, the song charted again when it was re-recorded by the artist in new versions, peaking at number 12 in Finland.

 Critical reception

-Larry Flick from US magazine Billboard noted that the song already had enjoyed a very hot run through much of England and Europe.
+Larry Flick from US magazine Billboard magazine noted that the song already had enjoyed a very hot run through much of England and Europe.
 He added, "The record's peppy pop/NRG personality is enhanced by rousing handclaps, insistent piano lines, and a chirpy gospel choir.
 Truly irresistible tune will have you raising your hands to the sky and singing along with the wonderfully catchy chorus."
 In his weekly UK chart commentary, James Masterton said, "The latest single is by no means as catchy as the last, has the disadvantage of not being embedded in the psyche of drunken Brits on the Costa Del Sol during the summer and is generally not very good anyway so further chart progress is unlikely."
 Pan-European magazine Music & Media commented, "Pulling teeth is apperently [sic] not so painful after all, because down at the doctor's a gospel choir breaks loose on a dance beat."
 Wendi Cermak from The Network Forty remarked that the song is "creating a buzz in the clubs".